 And yet, chances are in the last year you've heard a preacher call himself—and you, and all believers—sinners.
 I've certainly heard this.
 Sometimes it is followed by a qualifier "saved by grace," but not always.
 More and more lately this name-calling just stands on its own: "Look, we're all sinners here."

 Excuse me?
 Says who?
 "Well," comes the defense, "scripture says all have sinned and fall short of the glory of God."
+Sure, and Paul even admitted to having been the "chief" sinner.
 But that was the "old man," in the past—which is what Paul is talking about in Romans 3: "former sins."
 The Apostle is clearly saying that was then, but this is now.
 And anyway the passage is generic—not labeling the Christians in Rome as sinners.
 Paul is demonstrating the universality of both Jews and Gentiles having been sinners.
 "But now the righteousness of God has been manifested..."
 It's a new covenant, and now we Gentiles can become new creatures in Christ: grafted into the vine.
 Born again.